AthermoStudio/AthermoBase/SECURITY.md

 **Note**: If you are using a version below 1.0.0.0, it does not include enhanced security features like 2-step verification.
 Upgrading to the latest version is highly recommended to ensure the best protection.

+## Server and API

+**The launcher uses a private server, which currently has room for ~8.5 million players accounts, and 15k to 25k players playing at the same time together every day.**

 ## Reporting a Vulnerability

 If you discover a security vulnerability, please report it by emailing us at AthermoBase.support@int.pl